C2DH/mahec-digital-history/_objects/summaries-mahe.md

 3. Does the thirty-year legal delay pose a democratic problem?
 As an emanation of democracy, shouldn’t part of the archives be available to citizens within a more “reasonable” timeframe?
 4. How is AI formatted to avoid biases and ensure the objectivity of search results?
 5. How are documents technically digitized?
 I imagine this varies depending on the era, but are scanners still used, for example?

+[8th Session], [06.11.2024]

+The session on the reconstruction of sources and the application of historical criticism to digital history was an exemplary introduction.
+Although I am not aiming for a career in teaching, the way the debate was introduced following a burning current issue kept the entire class engaged.
+The core of the course itself was particularly accessible, especially compared to the article “Data Scopes for Digital History Research” by Rik Hoekstra and Marijn Koolen, which I found complicated.
+Historical criticism faces new challenges.
+I was struck by the difficulty of reconstructing a very simple model on Palladio.
+With a more complex system, it must be very complicated, hence the importance, regardless of the field or historical research method used, of employing a rational and strict methodology.
+The importance of appendices and referencing sources and archival collections, along with the “FAIR” method, acts as a mimicry regardless of how historical narratives are created.
+Since digital history is relatively recent, it is not surprising to see these ethical issues arise, which inevitably lag behind.
+On a more personal note, the “Findable” and “Accessible” aspects made me question the “feasibility” of my master’s thesis.
+Protecting my sources is crucial, given the subject matter, and there will inevitably be witnesses I cannot reveal.
+Legal and methodological questions will quickly come to mind regarding this work.